Ashank Desai Centre for Leadership and Organisational Development

 A related theme that the centre faculty would like to explore will be the challenges being faced by women leaders in India, leadership development for women, and women entrepreneurs.
 Over time, the centre would like to develop training programs as well research material (journal articles as well as case studies) on issues related to women leaders in the Indian context.

-The organization of the state and its arms, be it Central or State or Local level, reflects largely the organization of the Indian constitutional text.
+The Organisation of the state and its arms, be it Central or State or Local level, reflects largely the Organisation of the Indian constitutional text.
 Constitution provides the establishment of a number of institutions, commonly referred as ‘Constitutional Institutions’.
 These institutions are designed for a higher moral, democratic and legal purpose - upholding constitutional values, ensuring rule of law and demarcating boundaries through separation of power theory.
 The centre will work towards understanding the design and purpose, and functioning of these institutions.
 We will begin the work with 1) Studies on Judiciary and Tribunals, and 2) Institutions like Central Information Commissions and Central Vigilance Commissions etc.

 Second part of the work will be to understand how legislation (statutes) and law of torts helps or acts as a barrier in terms of facilitating decision making and ensuring effective leadership.
 Third part of the work under this section is on Regulatory Agencies.
 In India, we have seen proliferation of regulatory agencies in the aftermath of market liberation.
 Regulatory agency and its design are uncommon under Indian governance structure- an agency legislates, makes and implement policy, and also adjudicate.
 All rolled into one.
 This has caused concern on the nature of power and the kind of leadership it requires to work within the system and at the same time develop unique governance models.